Is Milk Just for Kids? No! The Anti-Aging Benefits of Milk

 Interestingly, though evidence of its effectiveness is sparse, people have been using milk in their beauty regimens for centuries, including bathing in milk!

-May Help Support Better Memory Function
+May Help Support Better Memory Function and Brain Health

 Forgetfulness can become common as people age.
-While many are aware of the beneficial effects foods like walnuts and green veggies can have on brain function, less known is that data shows that adults with higher intakes of milk and milk products score significantly higher on memory and other brain function tests than those who drank little to no milk.
+While many are aware of the beneficial effects foods like walnuts and green veggies can have on cognitive function, less known is that data shows that adults with higher intakes of milk and milk products score significantly higher on memory and other brain function tests than those who drank little to no milk.
 Milk drinkers are also five times less likely to “fail” the test, compared to non-milk drinkers, according to the International Dairy Journal.

 Enjoy Milk For Healthy Aging Benefits